 Touch the Meat

-Cut a piece of the sausage and then touch the fleshy part underneath your thumb.
-After that, touch the meat of the sausage.
+Slice off a portion of the sausage and proceed to make contact with the soft area beneath your thumb.
+Following that, make contact with the flesh of the sausage.

 If they feel the same, that means it’s still raw.
 But if they feel different, that means the sausage is cooked and ready to be enjoyed.